ICPI/DIV/StyleGuide/ICPI_Style_Guide.md

 Font color is also an important component that adds or detracts focus from you main message.
 Since the title is a focal point, it’s font color should be black.
-All other text should be primarly a lighter gray shade, included axis titles, captions, axis labels, etc. Direct data labels may be black, a light gray, or match the bar/dot/line/etc color depending on its importance or association.
+All other text should be primary a lighter gray shade, included axis titles, captions, axis labels, etc. Direct data labels may be black, a light gray, or match the bar/dot/line/etc color depending on its importance or association.